May 19th, 1925

-He handed his invitation to the host who permitted both the father and daughter entry into the palace.
+He handed his invitation to the host who permitted them both entry into the palace.
 Leslie gazed around in admiration as she took her father’s arm, allowing him to escort her inside.
-A part of Leslie was excited to finally be granted her social freedom, and to experience the joy of music and dancing.
-However, in the back of her mind, she could not help but worry about what society would think of her because of the rumours of her being illegitimate born.
+She was excited to finally be granted her social freedom; and to be able to experience the joy of music and dancing.

 Arriving in the ballroom, Leslie and her father greeted the host and hostess, King George V and his wife, Princess Mary of Teck.
 The ballroom was lively with the orchestra, the men and women dancing, and the champagne tower.
-Leslie was then separated from her father to join the other young ladies who were also making their debut.
+While her father went to greet his acquaintances, Leslie went for a wander.

 “Why, if it isn’t Miss Leslie Beckford!” exclaimed a familiar voice that pierced Leslie’s ears.

 Leslie found herself face-to-face with the last face she would have liked to see.
 Jezebel Doncaster.
 She was her former childhood friend whom she had fallen out with four years ago.
 Since that incident, they had never spoken to one another ever again.

 “It has been a while, Miss Doncaster,” replied Leslie, hiding her resentment.
 “You look well.”

 “Won’t you call me Jez like before?” whined Jezebel, “Please don’t tell me you’re still harbouring a grudge over some petty idle talk.”